 So just ran into Josh in the hallway here setting up his books at the book stand, you can see it behind me, and he has got an interesting story.

-He like myself was a developer that fell into business.
+He like myself was a developer that fell into business with the help of executive business coaching online.

 So why don’t you tell me a little bit about that story.

 That would really resonate with the kind of people that follow me around.

 I got more information about the developer-centric audience so your journey into being a business guy and how how you went about learning so.

 I actually, right out of college worked a job at Proctor and Gamble doing hardcore web development stuff and in a couple months I found myself working in on marketing campaigns.